mslaugh/Property-Inspection-Code-Sample/README.md

 **Provision Azure Active Directory Groups, Users, and demo data**

 Finally, you will create the Azure Active Directory Groups, Users, and demo data to support the demo.
 This process creates the following AD Users and Groups.

-**Note:** It may take up to 24 hours for the O365 infrastructure to create an Exchange Mailbox and Calendar.

 **Groups**
 Repair People